Cnrkrkmz/LAN-scanner/README.md

 IP: 192.168.1.108
 MAC: 2a:bb:c1:80:4a:9f

-It should be run as "sudo"
+- It should be run as "sudo"
+- It works slow for now